garsim/gs-netest/README.md

 # gstest
-Little test for most used anti vm techniques network side
+A python test for most used anti vm techniques network side.

 You must execute gstest.py to run all tests.
 You require all files to execute gstest.py.